 Another excellent option is to separate the screen recording stage from audio recording and video editing, using dedicated software for each stage.
 If you already have a video editing program, why buy another?
 Use OBS for the recording, and you're good to roll.
-This is the approach I take.
+This is the approach we're following here.

-In this series of short tutorials we'll show you how to setup OBS for screen recording and take advantage of some of its awesome features.
+In this series of short tutorials we show you how to setup OBS for screen recording and take advantage of some of the key features.
 There are many ways you can use OBS, but for the purposes of this series I'll be taking you through the method I use as part of my own video production process.